inventree/inventree-docs/docs/report/report.md

 !!! info "Snippet Arguments"
     Note above that named argument variables can be passed through to the snippet!

-And the snippet file `stock_row.html` is as follows:
+And the snippet file `stock_row.html` may be written as follows:

 ```html
 {% raw %}